jonnyg23/obsidian_devlog/KTS TODO.md

 ## DOING ⚙️

+- [ ] Question on Store Revision Numbers on Tower Release: We need to add “previous_release” as a field to model_number table.
+You can read that number, add one, and update it when we’re releasing a new tower. **How should this be implemented?**
+- [ ] We will need to add rev# and status_dates to GSI projected attrs
+- [ ] Add dropdown popover menu to status button with ability to change status.
+- [ ] Add error handler in main.py for any operations that need to trigger and error, review past project for this.

+## Done

 - [ ] Fix Title so changelog history is on a new line for the History Modal
 - [ ] Make a removed piece of data look better rather than being blank
 - [ ] Make loadset changes look better and have a name instead of just the loadset number - check for other things that need a name instead of uuids
-- [ ] on TowerCrud.create add revision number 1 when tower is made
 - [ ] When tower is moved to release increment revision number up by one
-- [ ] Add revision number to projections top level for towers from tower intent

-## Done

 ## IN REVIEW 🔍